kayac-chang/advanced-type/README.md

 - Head: `Head` takes an array and returns its first element.
 - Tail: `Tail` takes an array and returns all but the first element.
 - HasTail: `HasTail` takes an array and returns true if it has more than one element.
+- Last: `Last` takes an array and returns its last element.